 - If you’ve deleted files from USB drive or formatted it, stop using the device right away.
 Any additional data writing activities to the disk may overwrite the old files thus decreasing the recovery rate.

 - Always put your flash disk in a safe environment — meaning less possible suffer statics, water damage or physical drop.

 - Backup and backup the data regularly.
 All digital devices will fail eventually and you never know when that will happen, backup is king to keep your data safe.

-While it’s super convenient to carry a USB flash drive and access the data whenever we need, it’s also prone for the small storage device to go wrong either with human mis-operations or device crash/damage issues.
+While it’s super convenient to carry a USB flash drive and access the data whenever we need, it’s also easy for the small storage device to go wrong.
 Hope you find this USB data recovery guide useful.
-Best of all, good luck on recovering your lost items.
+Good luck in recovering your lost items.
 If you have any further questions or suggestions, leave a comment below and let us know.

 Jessica is the co-founder and content manager.
 She has been fascinated by the startup culture in Silicon Valley and she loves building things from zero to one.
 When she is not writing, she loves getting close to nature and shoot photos with her iPhone and Canon EOS 80D.